WSMorrison/The_Dangerous_Maze/README.md

 ![String literal displaying improperly.](./assets/images/string-issue.png)

-After deployment, it was found that the game_over_lose() function prevents the color copy for the final opponent that takes you last health point away from displaying.
+After deployment, it was found that the game_over_lose() function prevented the color copy for the final opponent from displaying.
 An additional call for and change to the continue_game() were made to improve the function timing and show the result of the encounter before showing the user that the game is lost.

-After deoloyment and testing, an additional function was added that would give the user a hint after every third turn.
+Based on feedback from testers, an additional function was added that would give the user a hint after every third turn.
 This function would work properly most of the time, but occasionally would crash the app.
-The code randomly selects a row or position that aren't included in the doordinates by determining the length of the list or remaining values, and calculating a random.randint() of a range of that length.
+The code randomly selects a row or position that isn't included in the exit coordinates by determining the length of the list or remaining values, and calculating a random.randint() of a range of that length.
 Troubleshooting found that while the range started at 0 index, the range could extend to an index of 1 past the end of the list because it wasn't adjusted to match the position indexes starting at 0.
-Added a -1 to the range calculation in the code, and the function works properly and consistently.
+A "- 1" was added to the range calculation in the code, and the function works properly and consistently.

 After deployment, during testing the give_hint() function was found to have a bug that didn't exclude previous hints from being suggested to the user.
 Troubleshooting found that developer stupidly set the initial hint_row and hint_pos list values inside the give_hint() function, so they were reset every time the function was called.
-Moved the initial value setting to the first_render() function so they would be set once and changed as game play continued.
+The developer moved the initial value setting to the first_render() function so they would be set once and changed as game play continued.

 ## Unfixed bugs